Leadership

 But as the firehouse kitchen table continues to expand beyond the walls of individual firehouses, we need to be mindful to extend these practices of keeping things in context and calling out nonsense.
 If these fire service celebrities have the pedigrees and experiences many of them claim to have, they'll have no problem getting called out in front of the members when they are wrong.

-Jim Aleski is a 25-year fire service veteran and career Lieutenant in the Cherry Hill (NJ) Fire Department outside of Philadelphia.
+Jim Aleski is a nearly 30-year fire service veteran and career Lieutenant in the Cherry Hill (NJ) Fire Department outside of Philadelphia.
 Jim serves as a Branding and Content Specialist at NEP and formerly served as the Communications/Social Media Director for the Professional Firefighters Association of New Jersey (PFANJ), the state affiliate of the International Association of Fire Fighters (IAFF).
 Prior to becoming a career firefighter, Jim responded as a volunteer while working for more than a decade as a media producer.
 Jim was involved in the production of hundreds of national TV commercials, network branding campaigns, music videos, and corporate communication projects.
 Jim holds a BS in Mass Communications from Emerson College and earned a MS in Fire and Emergency Management Administration from Oklahoma State University.